Second monkeypox case confirmed in NZ, unlinked to first infection

 The Ministry of Health has said some smallpox vaccines can provide protection against the virus.

-The ministry is currently working with Pharmac to explore options for access to smallpox vaccines that can be used as part of the targeted prevention of spread of monkeypox in certain situations.
+The ministry is working with Pharmac to explore options for access to smallpox vaccines that can be used as part of the targeted prevention of the spread of monkeypox in certain situations.
 Anti-viral drugs are also being developed.

-The first symptoms of monkeypox include one or more of the following: headache, acute onset of fever (>38.0C), chills, swollen lymph nodes, muscle and body aches, backache and tiredness.
+The first symptoms of monkeypox include headache, acute onset of fever greater than 38C, chills, swollen lymph nodes, muscle and body aches, backache and tiredness.
 The characteristic rash, which typically looks similar to chickenpox, appears after a few days.

 "Anyone with lesions that look like chickenpox who have been in contact with a case or have been to Africa should be wary," Baker said.